google/graphicsfuzz/docs/android-notes.md

 * Now open the gles-worker app and use the default server address:
   `localhost:8080`

+> Tip: To change the server address,
+> you must uninstall and reinstall the app,
+> as described below.

+**Warning:**
+if the app initially cannot connect to the server then it will complain that the worker name is invalid because it cannot contact the server to validate the worker name.
+Thus, note the following:

-**Note:** it is important to do the `adb reverse` command *before* starting the gles-worker app for the first time.
-If the server address set up is not offered when the app starts, we recommend to reinstall the app to whipe out any saved server setting.
+* We recommend that you execute `adb reverse` *before* starting the gles-worker app for the first time.
+* If the app cannot connect to the server then a dialogue will continue to show, making it impossible to exit the app.
+If you forget to execute `adb reverse tcp:8080 tcp:8080` then doing this may fix the issue.
+Otherwise,
+to close the app,
+use `adb install gles-worker-android-debug.apk` to reinstall the app (which stops the currently running instance), or `adb uninstall com.graphicsfuzz.glesworker` to uninstall the app, as described below.

-## Installing apps via `adb`
+## Installing and uninstalling apps via `adb`

 Once you have `adb` on your path, you can install apps using: